Cris Herrera in glasses and a blazer sitting at a workbench with sewing equipment and tools in the background.

 the designer

-My career in fashion started 10 years ago, when I started my career in fashion writing and marketing/web design.
-At the time, I knew nothing of sustainability, ethics, or how the industry operated, and was inspired solely by my love of fashion and how it can be a gateway to expression.
+My career in fashion started 10 years ago when I began copywriting and web design for fun.
+At the time, I knew nothing of sustainability and ethics, and was solely inspired by how fashion can be a gateway to expression.

-Towards the end of 2022, I finally began designing garments.
-My beliefs were strongly routed in not creating anything until I could do it sustainably.
-Now, after nearly a decade, I’m just getting started.
+Towards the end of 2022, I finally began designing garments in my free time.
+My beliefs were strongly routed in not creating a single garment until I could do it ethically.